In Case You Missed It…

 NEW RELEASE!
-Visit ShopDCD and purchase your copy of "I Found My Dance In a Bomb Shelter" by Allen Kaeja Dismiss
+Visit ShopDCD and purchase your copy of "Still With Us - Stories of HIV/AIDS and Dance in Canada."
+Edited by Christopher House Dismiss

 Join dance historian and Dance Collection Danse Executive & Curatorial Director Amy Bowring in an open rehearsal staging a re-enactment of a WWI patriotic performance presented in St. John’s, NL in 1917.